Gpinchon/Scop42/README.md

 # What is this ?
 This is a precompiled version with everything it needs to run the executable.
-It was compiled for Windows 10 X86-64
+It was compiled for MacOS 10

 ***If you're a student looking for guidance, jump to Credits section ;-)***